 Who should get a money market, savings account or CD?

-Deciding which type of account to get depends on your goals and your current financial situation.
-If you don’t have a lot of money to start with, a savings account can make the most sense because it’s possible to find accounts that don’t require minimums.
+Deciding which type of account to open depends on your goals and your financial situation.
+If you don’t have a lot of money to start with, a savings account makes sense because it’s possible to find accounts that don’t require minimums.

-On the other hand, if you want to earn a higher APY and you can meet a higher account minimum, a money market account can be a good choice.
-This is especially true if you still want access to the account without the potential early withdrawal penalties that comes with a CD.
+If you want to earn a higher APY and you can meet a higher account minimum, a money market account is a good choice.
+It’s a good pick, too, for people who need easy access to their money.

-If you know that you won’t need the money for a while, and you want to earn an even higher APY, a CD can work well.
-However, you should only commit money that you know you won’t need until the end of the CD’s term, because you don’t want to be subject to penalties.
+If you know that you won’t need the money for a while, and you want to earn an even higher APY, a CD works well.
+However, you should commit only the amount of money that you know you won’t need until the CD term ends.

 How to use money market, savings and CDs to save for your goals

-For short-term goals, Drake suggests using a savings account.
-You don’t earn much interest, but if you’re going to need the money soon, that won’t matter all that much.
+- Short-term goals.
+A savings account is a good fit for near-term plans, like a vacation.
+You won’t earn a lot of interest, but if you’re going to need the money soon, that won’t matter much.

 Risks of using money market accounts, savings accounts and CDs

-While your money is protected by FDIC insurance from bank failures (and NCUA insurance from credit union failures), there are other risks to keep in mind as you consider these accounts.
+Although your money is protected from bank failures by FDIC insurance and from credit union failures by NCUA insurance, there are other risks to keep in mind as you consider these savings products:

-The biggest risk you’re likely to run into is inflation risk.
+- Inflation.
+The biggest risk you’re likely to have is inflation.
 As consumer prices increase, your yield may not keep up with inflation.
-While you’re not going to lose your principal, you could see an erosion of your purchasing power over time.
+While you won’t lose your principal, you could see an erosion of your purchasing power over time.

-With a CD, you have some protection from those changes because you lock in the rate for the length of the CD.
-However, if the CD matures in a lower-rate environment, if you renew, you’re stuck with a lower yield than you had before.
+With a CD, you have some protection from rate volatility because you lock in the rate for the term length of the CD.
+But if the CD matures during a low-rate environment and you renew the CD, you’re stuck with a lower yield than you had before.

 How to choose the right account for you

-Ultimately, the account you choose depends on your current situation and on your cash and income needs.
+Ultimately, choosing the right account to grow your savings depends on your situation and your cash and income needs.
 Take a look at where you stand right now.
 In many cases, it makes sense to start with a savings account.
-You can avoid minimums and fees and build your balance.
+You can avoid balance minimums and fees and build your balance.

-In the end, it’s about what you hope to accomplish with your money, and the combination of accounts most likely to help you reach your goals.
+In the end, it’s about what you want to accomplish with your money, and how to use these accounts in combination to help you reach your goals.